 R/.
+Na wieki, wiekow.
+Amen.

+Praised be the Lord, Jesus Christ.
+R/.
 Now and forever.
 Amen.

-9:00 AM - "Hymn of Faith"

-CELEBRATION OF THE EUCHARIST

-CONTEMPORARY RITE - Mass Book page 63

-READING I - Is 8:23-9:3-1

-First the Lord degraded the land of Zebulun and the land of Naphtali; but in the end he has glorified the seaward road, the land west of the Jordan, the District of the Gentiles.
+9:00 AM - "Hymn of Faith" Mass Book page 63 READING I - Isaiah 8:23-9:3 First the Lord degraded the land of Zebulun and the land of Naphtali; but in the end he has glorified the seaward road, the land west of the Jordan, the District of the Gentiles.
 Anguish has taken wing, dispelled is darkness: for there is no gloom where but now there was distress.
 The people who walked in darkness have seen a great light; upon those who dwelt in the land of gloom a light has shone.
 You have brought them abundant joy and great rejoicing, as they rejoice before you as at the harvest, as people make merry when dividing spoils.
 For the yoke that burdened them, the pole on their shoulder, and the rod of their taskmaster you have smashed, as on the day of Midian.

-RESPONSORIAL PSALM - Ps 27:1, 4, 13-14

-R. The Lord is my light and my salvation.
+RESPONSORIAL PSALM - Ps 427:1, 4, 13-14 R/ The Lord is my light and my salvation.
 The LORD is my light and my salvation; whom should I fear?
 The LORD is my life's refuge; of whom should I be afraid?

-R. The Lord is my light and my salvation.
+R/ The Lord is my light and my salvation.
 One thing I ask of the LORD; this I seek: To dwell in the house of the LORD all the days of my life, That I may gaze on the loveliness of the LORD and contemplate his temple.

-R. The Lord is my light and my salvation.
+R/ The Lord is my light and my salvation.
 I believe that I shall see the bounty of the LORD in the land of the living.
 Wait for the LORD with courage; be stouthearted, and wait for the LORD.

-R. The Lord is my light and my salvation.

-READING II -1 Cor 1:10-13, 17

-I urge you, brothers and sisters, in the name of our Lord Jesus Christ, that all of you agree in what you say, and that there be no divisions among you, but that you be united in the same mind and in the same purpose.
+R/ The Lord is my light and my salvation.
+READING 2 - 1 Corinthians 1:10-13, 17 I urge you, brothers and sisters, in the name of our Lord Jesus Christ, that all of you agree in what you say, and that there be no divisions among you, but that you be united in the same mind and in the same purpose.
 For it has been reported to me about you, my brothers and sisters, by Chloe's people, that there are rivalries among you.
 I mean that each of you is saying, "I belong to Paul," or "I belong to Apollos," or "I belong to Cephas," or "I belong to Christ."
 Is Christ divided?
 Was Paul crucified for you?
 Or were you baptized in the name of Paul?
 For Christ did not send me to baptize but to preach the gospel, and not with the wisdom of human eloquence, so that the cross of Christ might not be emptied of its meaning.

-Priest/Lector: ALLELUIA.
-R/: ALLELUIA.

-Verse.
-R/: ALLELUIA.
+Priest/Lector: Alleluia, Alleluia, Alleluia R: Alleluia, Alleluia, Alleluia.